maceip/tlsn-tofu/README.md

 sudo apt-add-repository ppa:ansible/ansible && sudo apt update && sudo apt install ansible && ansible-galaxy collection install cloud.terraform
 ```

-#### 5) configure tofo:
+#### 5) configure tofu:
-this will create an azure resource group, a vm suitable for SGX, and an SSH key:
+this will create an azure resource group, a vm suitable for SGX to be the verifier, and vm to be the prover, and an SSH key:
 ```
 tofu init && tofu plan && tofu apply
 ```